 The Maude Norton Hospital was founded in 1917 by William Norton and cared for its first patients in the Norton Mansion.

-In 1952, the Norton Mansion was replaced with a modern hospital facility, which served Columbus until 1967, when a new addition was constructed.
+In 1952, the Norton Mansion was replaced by a modern hospital facility that served Columbus until 1967, when a new addition was constructed.
 Today, the hospital is part of the Sisters of Mercy Health System and is affiliated with Mercy Hospital in nearby Joplin, Missouri.

 The city’s population peaked at 3,490 in 1950.

 The present Cherokee County Courthouse was built from 1955 to 1956.
 The modern-style building was designed by Glover and Newcomb and built by the Baumann Construction Company.
-The three-story yellow and orange colored brick, stone, and concrete structure is located on landscaped grounds in the center of Columbus.
+The three-story, yellow-and-orange brick, stone, and concrete structure is located on landscaped grounds in the center of Columbus.
 There is a clock at the top of the second story.
-In the interior, there is an Art Deco design and a dual staircase on the north side.
+The interior features Art Deco design and a dual staircase on the north side.
 The County District Court courtroom is located on the south side of the third story.
 The building houses the County District Court of the 11th Judicial District.
 The building is at the intersection of 110 West Maple Street and South Kansas Avenue.

 In 1956, the Long-Bell Lumber Company was purchased by International Paper.